 Witness Kaamulan Festival

 If you want to see ethnic action, you really should not miss the Kaamulan Festival.
 The festival is a massive month-long celebration held in Malaybalay (the original name for the entire province of Bukidnon) City.
 The “amul” in Kaamulan means to gather in Binukid, so the Kaamulan Festival is literally The Gathering Festival.
-The only ethnic festival in the country, it is a chance for all seven tribes of Bukidnon to display their cultural heritage with dances, rituals, and competitions.
+One of the most colorful ethnic-cultural festivals in the country, it is a chance for all seven tribes of Bukidnon to display their cultural heritage with dances, rituals, and competitions.
 The first Kaamulan was held on May 15, 1974, and it was not a festival then.
 It was just one part of the program for the Malaybalay fiesta.
 It received such an enthusiastic response that it became a regional festival.
 The celebration schedule changes from year to year.
 In 2016, the celebration was from March 1 to April 2.
 Make sure you make your plans to see it way before the 2017 schedule.

 |Kaamulan Festival - photograph by (c) Bonzenti Panganiban | http://www.contourblog.com|